Skip to content

 For this collaborative effort, Nathan Hunt a.k.a.
 Muzzy Fossa, and Radderall – comprised of Zach Taneyhill, Jonathan McAllister & Alex Eliopoulos – recruited an impressive cast of musicians from Cleveland’s indie scene including Ryan Fletterick a.k.a.
 Songs for an Unknown God, Morgan Fox, Jessica Jones, Smith Taylor, Morning Silk, Joey “J.D.”
 Kardos, Bobby Dagget and Clyde Maruna.
 To engineer and mix this diverse lineup which varies from song to song, they enlisted Jim Stewart, Jonathan Chips, Tuck Mindrum, Andrew Veres, and the Akron Recording Company.

 “Baseball” briefly begins with reverse-tape playback before quickly settling into a West Coast Rap slow jam arrangement, genre-mashing hip-hop balladry with ethereal interludes.
-Psychedelic-laden studio effects permeate “Solitude,” producing an auditory illusion of speeding up and slowing down, while the song itself evokes European dance pop with Spanish semitones before dissolving into the aether.
+Psychedelia-laden studio effects permeate “Solitude,” producing an auditory illusion of speeding up and slowing down, while the song itself evokes European dance pop with Spanish semitones before dissolving into the aether.

 The group delves into the sounds of shoegaze on “Mr. Anywhere.”
 With its sedated arrangement, breathy vocale, atmospheric synths and soaring lead of sustained electric guitar, to this reviewer the track is reminiscent of Luna Waves’ recent releases.